nerakmari/Jovial-Serenity/README.md

   - They all helped me a lot with my code since my code generally is not responsive.
 Vitaly mostly showed me how to make it better, Kyle guide me in corrections, Swapna corrected me in making it more responsive.

 - Erica, Ellie, and Makayla
-  - They were there when i needed to vent about something.
+  - They were there when I needed to vent about something.
 Good emotional support group.

 **Images**